numpy/numpy-tutorials/content/tutorial-deep-learning-on-mnist.md

     > **Note:** For simplicity, the bias term is omitted in this example (there is no `np.dot(layer, weights) + bias`).

 - _Weights_: These are important adjustable parameters that the neural network fine-tunes by forward and backward propagating the data.
 They are optimized through a process called [gradient descent](https://en.wikipedia.org/wiki/Stochastic_gradient_descent).
-Before the model training starts, the weights are randomly initialized with NumPy's `np.random.random()` function.
+Before the model training starts, the weights are randomly initialized with NumPy's [`Generator.random()`](https://numpy.org/doc/stable/reference/random/generated/numpy.random.Generator.random.html).

     The optimal weights should produce the highest prediction accuracy and the lowest error on the training and test sets.